snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 1 file changed, 1 insertion(+)...
 ````

-###### At this point you can use the git push command to push the changes to the current branch of your forked repository:
+###### At this point, you can use the git push command to push the changes to the current branch of your forked repository:
 Example:
 ````bash
 $ git push --set-upstream origin new-branch